Here are some of the most common risks associated with the different types of bonds and bills (federal, corporate, state, and even municipal).

-Interest Rate Risk
+1. Interest Rate Risk

-When you hold a bond to maturity, or sell it prior to maturity, there is a risk that you will only be able to invest the proceeds at lower rate of return.
-When interest rates are falling, this is in an important risk to consider when buying short-term bonds.
+When you hold a bond to maturity or sell it prior to maturity, there is a risk that you will only be able to invest the proceeds at a lower rate of return.
+When interest rates are falling, this is an important risk to consider when buying short-term bonds.
 Reinvestment risk also applies to the coupon payments that you receive over the life of the bond and the fact that you may not be able to reinvest them at the same rate of return.

-Credit or Default Risk
+4. Credit or Default Risk

 With the exception of treasury and agency bonds, most US bonds are less liquid than stocks.
-Put simply, a liquid market means there are lots of buyers and sellers actively engaged in trading a security.
+Put simply, a liquid market means there are lots of buyers and sellers actively engaged in trading a particular security.
 Lack of liquidity means the opposite.
-If you need to sell a corporate or municipal bond in hurry, there may not be a lot of buyers competing to purchase the bonds, resulting in a price which does not reflect their underlying value.
+If you need to sell a corporate or municipal bond in hurry, there may not be a lot of buyers competing to purchase the bonds, resulting in a price that does not necessarily reflect their underlying value.